Creates a control object for nlmixr2(est = "adgh"). The GH estimator

 - grad_bounds

-Box-constraint half-width when using gradients.
+Box-constraint half-width when using gradients: the fit is confined to

 Inner FD step for the gradient-based Hessian (only used when